-A suspension is imposed under Section 3, in which case a specially called election is not required if the Business Council finds that suspension is likely to be resolved within six months.
-If the Business Council finds that the suspension is likely to be longer than six months, they may call a special election.
-If the suspension is removed, the person elected in the special election shall step down and the suspended Business Council Member shall retake their position.
+A suspension is imposed under Article VII, Section 3, in which case a specially called election is not required if the Business Council finds that suspension is likely to be resolved within six (6) months.
+If the Business Council finds that the suspension is likely to be longer than six (6) months, a special election may be called.
+If the suspension is removed, the person elected in the special election shall step down and the suspended Business Council Member shall retake his/her position.

 ARTICLE VI – VACANCIES (CLEAN)